 As you come to the North of the lake, past Nagahama, you will begin an exquisitely beautiful leg of your journey.
 In any season, the scenery here will be unforgettable, but if you are lucky to arrive during cherry blossom season you will accompanied by the blossoms and fragrance of that quintessentially Japanese flower.

 As you come around the bend and start travelling down the west side of the lake, you will arrive in Makino, famous for skiing in the winter.
 Further down is Omi-Maiko, famous for its beaches and camping in the summer.

 Further down, past Katata, you can stop at Ogoto Hot Springs for a refreshing soak before heading on.

-While most travellers to Japan tend to cram many sightseeing destinations into a short amount of time, as a long time resident, I highly recommend considering a prolonged stay in one place.
+While most travelers to Japan tend to cram many sightseeing destinations into a short amount of time, as a long time resident, I highly recommend considering a prolonged stay in one place.
 Whether that be beautiful Lake Biwa, exquisite Kyoto, or a tiny countryside town, I can assure you that Japan goes very deep… if you allow yourself to sink into it.